15 Things That Attract Rodents to Your Yard

 Photo Credit: Shutterstock

-Rodents are omnivores, so any food in your yard that can be easily accessed by these creatures will lure them.
+Rodents are omnivores, so any food in your yard that these creatures can easily access will lure them.
 Things such as pet food left outdoors, bird seed on the ground, or fruit that has dropped and is rotting on the ground.
-They can be easily attracted by food crumbs from barbecue events held outside the house and keeping all these food sources away would go a long way in preventing the pests.
+They can be easily attracted by food crumbs from barbecue events held outside the house, and keeping all these food sources away would go a long way in preventing the pests.

 Open Trash Cans